United States district court: Attorneys

 In order to represent a party in a case in a district court, a person must be an attorney at law and generally must be admitted to the bar of that particular court.
 The United States usually does not have a separate bar examination for federal practice (except with respect to patent practice before the United States Patent and Trademark Office).
 Admission to the bar of a district court is generally available to any attorney who is admitted to practice law in the state where the district court sits.

 56 districts (around 60% of all district courts) require an attorney to be admitted to practice in the state where the district court sits.
 The other 39 districts (around 40% of all district courts) extend admission to certain lawyers admitted in other states, although conditions vary from court to court.
 For example, the district courts in New York City (Southern District of New York and Eastern District of New York) extend admission to attorneys admitted to the bar in Connecticut or Vermont and to the district court in that state, but otherwise require attorneys to be admitted to the New York bar.
 Only 13 districts extend admission to attorneys admitted to any U.S. state bar.

+The Northern District of Texas extends attorney admission to members of any state bar, but in most cases, an attorney who does not reside or maintain a principal office in the district is required to designate "local counsel" with a residence or office within 50 miles of the courthouse.

 The attorney generally submits an application with a fee and takes the oath of admission.
 Local practice varies as to whether the oath is given in writing or in open court before a judge of the district.
 A "sponsor" admitted to the court's bar is often required.

-Several district courts require attorneys seeking admission to their bars to take an additional bar examination on federal law, including the following: the Southern District of Ohio, the Northern District of Florida, and the District of Puerto Rico.
+Several district courts require attorneys seeking admission to their bars to take an additional bar examination on federal law, including the Southern District of Ohio, the Northern District of Florida, and the District of Puerto Rico.

 Pro hac vice admission is also available in most federal district courts on a case-by-case basis.
 Most district courts require pro hac vice attorneys to associate with an attorney admitted to practice before the court.